 - — A good source of Copper

-- — A very good source of Manganese
+- — An excellent source of Manganese

 Health Benefits of Organic Walnuts

 Walnuts belong to the tree nut family and have a unique nutritional profile.
-The studies of the organic walnuts show these astonishing facts:
+The studies of organic walnuts show these astonishing facts: